sigsum/sigsum/proposals/2023-09-on-releases.md

 that bug-fix into the main branch that may have other work-in-progress things.]

-[And if we are starting to tag the main branch without making a release, always bump v0.X.Y to v0.X+1.0 so we can do emergency release v0.X.Y+1.)
+[And if we are starting to tag the main branch without making a release, always bump minor and set patch level to 0 (v0.X.Y --> v0.X+1.0) so that we always can do an emergency release (v0.X.Y+1).]

 There's no release cycle.
 We release when something new is available.
 But to reassure that following along with the release history linearly is not going to result in excessive overhead, our intent is to not release more often than every four weeks.
-In most cases we will likely release even less frequently.
+In most cases we will likely release less frequently.
 And in some cases, we may have to fix a critical bug and release as soon as possible.

-[As our implementations and processes mature we update these expectations.
-The intent here is to get started with something that we can try and iterate on.]
+[As our implementations and processes mature we will be updating these expectations.
+The intent here is to get started with something that we can try to iterate on.]

 ### NEWS file, checklist

-  - [ ] The previous NEWS entry is the previous release
+  - [ ] The previous NEWS entry is for the previous release
   - [ ] Broad summary of changes
   - [ ] Detailed instructions on how to upgrade from the previous release, only applicable if there are breaking changes (or if breaking changes are being